ManticoreGamesInc/platform-documentation/src/tutorials/vfx_tutorial.md

     !!! tip
         Make sure to pay attention to your casing of a resource.
 The resource "Crowbar" is completely different from "crowbar".

-Now when walking up the crowbar, the player will automatically pick it up!
+Now when walking up the crowbar, the player will automatically pick it up.
 But, it still has the coin sound effect by default, and that feels pretty weird with this object.
-So, let's create a new effect to play!
+So, let's create a new effect to play.

 #### Creating a Pickup Effect Template